Hollywood Freaks

 The Song:

 In June 1998, Beck had just finished recording Mutations and went out on tour.
-I believe he started Vultures a few months later, and many of the song ideas seem to have been born as stage ad-libs during the 1998 shows.
+I believe he started Vultures a few months later, and some of the song ideas seem to have been born as on-stage adlibs/jokes during the 1998 shows.
 For instance, in one 9-minute "Debra" jam, Beck started singing about making gentlemen cry realistic tears.

-Then a bit later, Beck went to do Vultures and used that line again in a song then called "Jockin' My Mercedes."
-This was performed during a couple of festival sets during some of the brief Mutations promotions.
-The song did change a little from then, but it was basically the same as what you know now under a new name.
+So then a bit later, Beck went to create Vultures and used that line again in a song then called "Jockin' My Mercedes."
+This was performed during a couple of festival sets during some of the brief Mutations promotion gigs.
+The song did change a little from then, but it was basically the same as what you know now, just under a different name.

 "Hollywood Freaks" might be the most typical Midnite Vultures track.
 As the perfect example of the Vultures mood, "Hollywood Freaks" would have been Beck's first choice as a single for the album.
 "That's the one I would choose because this is what I would wanna hear if I was in a club...you know, on a Thursday night, feeling mildly excited."
 The song is a catchy and melodic, but at the same time, a bit of a goof, as proved by all the laughing and silly references.

 Beck's a master at finding the right words to match the right attitude of the music (and vice versa).
 There are so many pop references, it's hard to begin!
 (See below.)
-Basically, as the title conveys, the song is just full of freakiness: neon mamacitas, tropical oils, twenty-million dollar fantasies.
+Basically, as the title conveys, the song is just full-on freakiness: neon ladies, tropical oils, twenty-million dollar fantasies, custom clothes, hot dates banging pop lockin' beats.
 But as Beck put it, it's a riff on all "the pervasive R&B entrepreneurial superstar star-maker man-male '90s machines."
-I'm not sure how Norman Schwarzkopf fits that description though!
+(And Norman Schwartzkoff.)

 Beck explains his love/hate relationship with Los Angeles, which comes out subtly in "Hollywood Freaks."
 "I love L.A., but there's certain elements that are repelling to me, but at the same time I enjoy it.
 I love to hate it.
 As a musician or somebody who works creatively, you tend to take things from your environment that bug you or disturb you and try to reassemble them the way you see fit.
 That's one of the licenses you acquire when you start writing songs or making movies.
 You're able to do odd things and rework the world as you see it.
 So I took the liberty to do it with Hollywood because it's taken liberty with me.
 It's a two-way relationship."